ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

-# Solution Engineering North American Technology Division Interviews
+# Solution Engineering: Oracle Cloud Solution Hubs Interviews

 ***Note:*** This document is best viewed by clicking on this [github.io link](https://ksantosh464.github.io/Solution-Engineering/articles/solution-engineering-natd/index.html)

-***If you are currently interviewing and using Oracle provided Cloud accounts - Please READ the updated "Guidelines for Oracle Cloud Account Usage" section below***

 ## The Role
 Solutions Engineering is more BREADTH than depth.
-You take the products that have already been built - extend them with your coding skills and integrate them with other products thereby building a “SOLUTION”. **This is primarily a technical job** with client interactions and we are looking for good communications and potential business acumen as well.
-We are a "CUSTOMER FACING" organization.
+You take the products that have already been built, extend them with your coding skills and iintegrate them with other products, thereby building a **solution**. **This is primarily a technical job** with client interactions, and we are looking for good communications and potential business acumen as well.
+We are a **customer-facing** organization.

-For a successful solution engineer - you need the following traits
+For a successful solution engineer, you need the following traits:
 * Strong technical skills
-* Good communication skills - you don’t build solutions for yourself -you build them for customers and the REAL world!
+* Good communication skills - you don’t build solutions for yourself; you build them for customers and the **real world**.
 * Desire to push yourself to understand a little of lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or non-technical skill like project management).
-This is probably the most critical -do you have the drive and motivation to learn a lot!!
+This is probably the most critical -do you have the drive and motivation to learn a lot?
 * Ability to work under tight deadlines - our projects can be 2-6-week bursts and most of them are directly driven by our customers' desire to see some capability in Oracle Cloud.
 * Desire to collaborate and innovate to create solutions.